jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

     - See flowkrad's feedback about necromancer https://discord.com/channels/1032294536640200766/1154122344948846653/1154122348631441459
     - Check fortify mixed with bloodmason
         - Or ally heals
-    - Antonio!'s feedback taht Capture Soul's summon spells are too expensive to be worth it and resurrect is just plain better.
-        Expresso Depresso — Yesterday at 7:23 PM eeeh its one of those where you shouldn't be able to out perform more than 2 summoners.
-For example as an exclusively co op player even if its just two people you can keep up with about 4 summoners if you have 2 150 cost summons Like blood archer and golem.
-If you have clone you WILL out pace those four summoners.
-My buddy and I love summoner armies but if summoners were made noticeably better it would be the second strongest build right behind current blood mage.
-I'm honestly quite happy with how the current summoner plays and if you get lucky and you get capture soul before you pick a class then the far gazer is amazing.
-The only change I could really say would be to make summoner a better class to pick with out making it broken would be like a 25-30% discount for summoning things

     - Daddy.Gar — Today at 2:19 AM
 Uh you can infintely use the clone spell as a blood mason to the point i think i may have crashed the east coast community server...
     - Expresso Depresso — Yesterday at 9:16 PM